hari255/Deep-Learning/README.md

 # 2. Recommedation systems based on Amazon user's purchase history

-# Amazon Magic Recommender!

-Hey there! 🚀 Welcome to our Amazon Magic Recommender project!
+Hey there! 🚀 Welcome to the Amazon product Recommender project!
 Imagine having a buddy who knows exactly what you'd like to buy online - that's what we're creating here!

 **The Story:**
 You know how sometimes there's just too much stuff online, and it's hard to decide what to pick?
 Well, our Amazon Magic Recommender is like a superhero that helps you find cool stuff you'll love!
 It's like having a friend who knows your favorite things.